MARIAARDELEAN1998/CFTRimg/README.md

 #### Download the scripts and data
-Go to <https://github.com/stellaprins/CFTRimg>, and download the ZIP folder called *CFTRimg*.
-Unpack the folder and place it on the Desktop.
+Go to <https://github.com/stellaprins/CFTRimg>, and download the ZIP folder called *CFTRimg-master*.
+Unpack the folder, place it on the Desktop and rename it *CFTRimg*.

 The folder should contain three folders: *CFTRimg*, *Data* and *Input Files*
 -   The *CFTRimg* folder contains the scripts and functions that are used to